Filing Requirements For Dependents

-- Earned income: This includes wages, salaries, and other amounts you received as pay for work you actually perform.
-Taxable scholarship income is also generally included.
+- Earned income: This includes wages, salaries, tips and other amounts you received as pay for work you actually perform.
+Taxable scholarship and fellowship grants are also included as earned income.

 If your dependent is claimed on your tax return, they may still be required to file an income tax return of their own.
-The requirements vary by marriage status and age.
-The 2018 Tax Year minimum income requirements for dependents are listed in the table below.
+The requirements vary by filing status and age.
+The 2019 Tax Year minimum income requirements for dependents are listed in the table below.

 Under 65 (and not blind)